Blog homepage

 Ultimately, employers must ensure a COSHH assessment is conducted.
 This can be carried out by a competent internal or external health and safety specialist.
 Once completed, the employer is responsible for reviewing and signing off on the assessment to confirm compliance.

-How to Conduct a COSHH Assessment in 5 Steps
+How to conduct a COSHH assessment in 5 steps

 1. Identify hazardous substances using product labels and safety data sheets (SDS).